Eomys/MoSQITo/README.md

 community, but they often use Matlab signal processing commercial toolbox.

-Besides the metrics, sound quality studies requires several tool like audio signal filtering or jury testing procedure fore instance.
+Besides the metrics, sound quality studies requires several tool like audio signal filtering or jury testing procedure for instance.

 ## Objectives